veprogames/mt-100mts/README.md

 # 100 Minerals to Success

+**Mine Minerals, Craft Pickaxes and dig deeper!**

-A Game for [Minetest](https://minetest.net), a FOSS Voxel Game Engine.
+A Game for [Minetest](https://www.minetest.net), a FOSS Voxel Game Engine.

-Mine stuff, craft Pickaxes, mine harder stuff, craft more Pickaxes...
+You are encouraged to
+* Create and distribute a modifcation of this Game
+* Keep it free

+## Installation

+1. Download the Files of this Repository
+2. Put the Files in `<your minetest installation>/games`